 - Gotoh “dome” Tele style tone control knob, heavy knurled nickel plated brass.
 Japan

 - Sprague .039uF capacitor.
-It's old, maybe late '50s or '60s, I don't really know; a vintage sized large tube, probably mylar composition construction.
+It's old, maybe late '50s or '60s, I don't really know; a vintage sized large tube, possibly mylar composition construction.
 I have a limited stock of old and new caps; tried a few of them with a home built external (yet in-circuit) tone capacitor tester, and this one worked well with the two disparate type pickups.
 Smooth jazzy tones rolled back with the neck pickup, and tames any tendency toward harshness in the bridge pickup.
 USA

 - Oak Grigsby 3-way blade switch.
 NOS (New Old Stock), spring loaded.
-It's mid '90s, old enough, and was cheaper than a new production one.
+It's mid '90s, old enough, and cheaper than a new production one.
 USA

 - MojoTone bridge pickup.
 “Broadcaster” model, flat top magnets, string-wrapped and wax potted coil, 9.6K.
 Made in Georgia, USA